 Hotels in Downtown Washington DC / Northwest Washington DC

 “Downtown DC” is actually made up of several smaller pockets.
-There are lot of hotels here across the entire spectrum, from high end luxury of the Willard, Hay-Adams, and Jefferson to the family- and budget-friendly Hotel Harrington.
+There are lots of hotels across the entire spectrum, from the high-end luxury of the Willard, Hay-Adams, and Jefferson to the family- and budget-friendly Hotel Harrington.

 If you’re looking to rub shoulders with Washington power brokers, take a morning stroll by the White House, or looking for the best all-round access to the Smithsonians and monuments on the National Mall, downtown DC is a great choice.